FlakySL/actix_failwrap/README.md

 ---

+## Security 🔐

+Security is a top priority for us.
+If you believe you’ve found a security vulnerability, **do not open a public issue**.
+Instead, please read our [SECURITY.md](./SECURITY.md) policy and report it responsibly by contacting us at [security@flaky.es].

+---

 ## License 📜

 This repository is dual licensed, If your repository is open source, the library is free of use, otherwise contact [licensing@flaky.es] for a custom license for your use case.